ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 This is also known as WAND optimization.

-If you query a View with the SEARCH
+If you query a View with the SEARCH operation in combination with a

-operation, search results can be retrieved faster if the
+SORT and LIMIT operation, search results can be retrieved faster if the

-expression matches one of the optimized expressions.
+SORT expression matches one of the optimized expressions.

 Only sorting by highest rank is supported, that is, sorting by the result

-of a scoring function in descending order (DESC
+of a scoring function in descending order (DESC).

 See Optimizing View and inverted index query performance for examples.

-SEARCH
+SEARCH parallelization

-In search queries against Views, you can set the new parallelism
+In search queries against Views, you can set the new parallelism option for

-operations to optionally process index segments in parallel using
+SEARCH operations to optionally process index segments in parallel using

 multiple threads.
 This can speed up search queries.

-The default value for the parallelism
+The default value for the parallelism option is defined by the new

-startup option that defaults to 1
+--arangosearch.default-parallelism startup option that defaults to 1.

-startup option controls how
+The new --arangosearch.execution-threads-limit startup option controls how

 many threads can be used in total for search queries.
 The new

-metric reports the number of threads
+arangodb_search_execution_threads_demand metric reports the number of threads

 that queries request.
 If it is below the configured thread limit, it coincides